Polar Bear (furniture): Design

 A 2019 article in Town and Country magazine described the design of the sofa as "Elegantly rounded and incomparably cushy" and made from a "soft woolen velvet reminiscent of plush toy fabric".
-The magazine attributed the pieces success to Royère's ability to make "the minimalist pieces look almost structure-less, entirely covering the skeletons—created using traditional wood-bending techniques—in layers of synthetic foam".
-The Parisian dealer Patrick Seguin described the pieces as "emblematic of Royère’s spirit of absolutely free creativity and reflect a true elegance without any kind of ostentation".
+The magazine attributed the piece's success to Royère's ability to make "the minimalist pieces look almost structure-less, entirely covering the skeletons—created using traditional wood-bending techniques—in layers of synthetic foam".
+The Parisian dealer Patrick Seguin described the pieces as "emblematic of Royère's spirit of absolutely free creativity and reflect a true elegance without any kind of ostentation".

 History

 The sofa arose out of biomorphic designs that Royère created for furniture for his mother's apartment on the Rue du Faubourg Saint-Honoré in Paris.
-The Polar Bear sofa was initially met with limited success, but became increasingly popular in the 1950s.
+The Polar Bear sofa was initially met with limited success but became increasingly popular in the 1950s.
 It was first shown in public at the Art et Industrie exhibition "La Résidence Française".